 Students who do not get fully vaccinated or fill out an exemption form will not be allowed to register for the spring semester.

-Employees who do not get fully vaccinated or fill out an exemption form will be subject to discipline up to and including termination.
+Employees who do not get fully vaccinated or comply with testing may be subject to disciplinary action.

 It is possible to opt out of the vaccine requirement by completing an exemption waiver:

 Masking and testing are the least invasive ways that LSU can use to protect the health of its community, and these requirements apply to everyone.
 However, there is a possible exemption for masks for those with certain medical conditions.